2079884FDavid/JTPrettyTime/README.md

     Right 1564705800
     *JTPrettyTime.Parsec.ParseIso8601> parseIso8601Strict "2019-08-01 18:30 CET"
     Left "\"Failed to parse ISO8601 from string \"2019-08-01 18:30 CET\"\" (line 1, column 17):\nunexpected ' '\nexpecting \":\", \"Z\", \"+\", \"-\" or end of input"

+### `JTPrettyTime.Util`

+For all functions in `Util.hs`, the given timestamp is interpreted to be in the UTC timezone.
+It is compared to the current timestamp and the local timezone.
+The idea behind this: the given timestamp comes most likely from a string such as "2012-05-03" (note the missing timezone).

+**`unixDiffYears`** `:: Integer -> IO Integer`

+Years since the timestamp.
+Note that this is simply the distance between the years.
+For example, "2018-12-31" is one year apart from "2019-01-01" (though it is only one day apart).
+Think of it as "last year" and "two years ago".

+    *JTPrettyTime.Util> unixDiffYears 1234567890
+    10

+**`unixDiffDays`** `:: Integer -> IO Integer`

+Days between the given timestamp and the current time.

+    *JTPrettyTime.Util> unixDiffDays 1234567890
+    3847

+**`isAnniversary`** `:: Integer -> IO Bool`

+Is today an anniversary (same month, same day) of the given timestamp.

+    *JTPrettyTime.Util> isAnniversary 1234567890
+    False

 # Testing